jadounrahul/kartsnms/doc/Extensions/Applications.md

 ### Direct

-The LibreNMS polling host must be able to connect to port 8082 on the monitored device.
+The KartsNMS polling host must be able to connect to port 8082 on the monitored device.
 The web-server must be enabled, see the Recursor
 docs: <https://doc.powerdns.com/md/recursor/settings/#webserver>